-As indicated under Recommendation 44, when appointing committee members and chairs, the Board focuses more on the skills, experience and qualifications that will enable the different committees to best perform their duties than on the category of director.
+As indicated under Recommendation 44, when appointing Committee members and chairs, the Board focuses more on the skills, experience and qualifications that will enable the different Committees to best perform their duties than on the category of director.

-All members of the Nomination and Remuneration Committee are external directors and one of them, Gonzalo Anes, is an independent director.
+All members of the Appointments and Remuneration Committee are external directors and one of them, Mr. Gonzalo Anes, is an independent director.

-55. The Nomination Committee should have the following functions in addition to those stated in earlier recommendations:

-a) Evaluate the balance of skills, knowledge and experience on the board, define the roles and capabilities required of the candidates to fill each vacancy, and decide the time and dedication necessary for them to properly perform their duties.

-- b) Examine or organise, in appropriate form, the succession of the chairman and chief executive, making recommendations to the board so the handover proceeds in a planned and orderly manner. - c) Report on the senior officer appointments and removals which the chief executive proposes to the board. - d) Report to the board on the gender diversity issues discussed in Recommendation 14 of this Code.
+- 55. The Appointments Committee should have the following functions in addition to those stated in earlier recommendations: - a) Evaluate the balance of skills, knowledge and experience required on the Board, define the roles and capabilities required of the candidates to fill each vacancy, and decide the time and dedication necessary for them to properly perform their duties. - b) Examine or organise, in appropriate form, the succession of the chairman and chief executive, making recommendations to the Board so the handover proceeds in a planned and orderly manner. - c) Report on the senior officer appointments and removals which the chief executive proposes to the Board. - d) Report to the Board on the gender diversity issues discussed in Recommendation 14 of this Code.

-56. The Nomination Committee should consult with the company's Chairman and Chief Executive, especially on matters relating to executive directors.
+56. The Appointments Committee should consult with the Company's Chairman and Chief Executive, especially on matters relating to executive directors.

-Any board member may suggest directorship candidates to the Nomination Committee for its consideration.
+Any Board member may suggest directorship candidates to the Appointments Committee for its consideration.